-Over the past six years rowing has become a well established and very active part of the Club, and we have carried on rowing when we have been able to over the past two years, depending on the Covid restrictions in place at the time.
+Over the past eight years rowing has become a well established and very active part of the Club, and we row all year round.

 Rowing is a fantastic team and social activity for people of all ages and is a great way to enjoy our beautiful estuary from a whole new angle.
 You can row for fun or to get fit or to compete - and many of us enjoy all three.